History of Hong Kong in Timeline

 August 1945: British resumed control

-On 30 August 1945, the British resumed control of Hong Kong.
+In August 1945, the British resumed control of Hong Kong.

-In 1945, Japan's occupation of Hong Kong ended during World War II.
+In 1945, the British resumed control of Hong Kong after Japan's occupation during World War II.

-1949: Influx of Refugees
+1949: Influx of refugees

 In 1949, more refugees crossed the border when the Chinese Communist Party took control of mainland China.

-1952: Summer Olympics Participation
+1952: First Summer Olympics Participation

 1961: GDP Increase